 Many young girls don’t have the right to go to school.
-Women don’t have the right to participate in community organizations or activities.
+Women don’t have the right to participate in community organisations or activities.
 Essentially, they are limited in what they can do.
 The men are breadwinners here, working as merchants or bar owners.
 They manage family finances and make all important decisions themselves.

 Of course, these traditional gender roles are not foreign to us.

 Many versions of the scene we just heard happen around the world.